SPI Analyzer - User Guide

 The SPI analyzer included in the Saleae Logic software supports this case.
 In the event you record SPI data and there is no valid enable signal, simply change the "Enable" channel in the SPI analyzer settings to "None" as shown here:

-This will usually work just by itself.
-However, in some cases, the analyzer will not decode the data correctly.
+In some cases (most commonly caused by ignoring the enable signal as described above), the analyzer will not decode the data correctly.
 That is because the SPI analyzer usually relies on the enable signal to align the data—that is, determine which bit of data should be the first bit in each byte and which bit should be the last.

 Shown here is a typical issue where the alignment is off.
 You can clearly see that the pulses on the clock channel are in groups of eight—8 bits in each byte.
 There is a short gap between each byte.